NovatecConsulting/grafana-ldap-sync-script/README.md

 ## Usage

 #### Config
-Before starting the script, you need to enter your grafana & ldap credentials in the config.yml file.
+Before starting the script you need to enter your grafana & ldap credentials in the config.yml file and add the path to the .csv file containing the bindings to the config.yml.

 #### Binding
-To bind LDAP-Groups to Grafana-Teams and grant these teams access to folders, you need to provide a csv-file.
-Please note, that the first row of the csv is recognized as a header-row and is therefore being ignored.
+To bind LDAP-Groups to Grafana-Teams and grant these teams access to folders you need to provide a csv-file.
+Please note that the first row of the csv is recognized as a header-row and is therefore being ignored.
 The file needs to contain the following information in this exact order:
 <br>
 LDAP-Group, Grafana-Team Name, Grafana-Team ID, Grafana-Folder ID, Grafana-Folder UUID, Grafana-Folder Permission